jojogilx/explodingKittensScala/README.md

 > check why nopes are skipping draw card ✔
 >
 > answer yes on nope not working ✔
 >
+> steal stolen card not working? ✔
+>
+> dont ask for cards if there's no cards in hand  ✔
+>
+> remove hand when player dies!!!!  ✔
+>
-> deferred on server to notify players of game end
+> > notify players of game end